cloudify-cosmo/getcloudify.org/source/guide/3.2/installation.md

 A script is supplied for you to install Cloudify on different OS distributions.

-You can download the script from [here](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py)
+You can download the script from <a href="http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py" download>here</a>.

 {%note title=Script's help%}
 Please consider running `python get-cloudify.py -h` before installing to get familiarized with what this script provides.